CAILA-BASE/BOT/README.md

 ```
 ### Future Plans: BASE Chain MCP Integration

-CAILA AI Agent plans to integrate with BNB Chain's Model Context Protocol (MCP), which will enable it to interact directly with blockchain networks as an AI Agent.
+CAILA AI Agent plans to integrate with BASE Chain's Model Context Protocol (MCP), which will enable it to interact directly with blockchain networks as an AI Agent.
 This integration is currently under development and, once completed, will provide intelligent services based on weather and geographic location for the BNB Chain ecosystem.

 Integration Vision